 It is also making an attempt to explore places that aren’t mainstream.
 AMERY is one such artist who is on the rise.

 Named as “Artist to Watch” by several Belgian publications, AMERY started making his mark when he released “So Good” and “I Need Lovin'” last year.
 The latter was praised by Elton John on his show.

 Brought up in Belgium, AMERY has been working with W!G Music to create his tracks but his fascination for the art began when he was 3.
 He has Rwandian roots but we don’t get to encounter them much in his music.
 Working with writers like Amra Dorjbayar and James Lowland, the singer has just started exploring different facets of his art.
 In future, we might get a chance to listen to tracks that would assimilate all his influences at one place, in coherence.

-Last month, he added another single to his list.
+Last month, AMERY added another single to his list.
 “Blame” talks about the frustration of a lover and attempts to show the repercussions of a relationship where only one person makes the efforts.
 The major point of attraction is the music that gives a clichéd theme, an unexpected turn.
-In other words, the word play in lyrics is perfectly complemented by the music.
+In other words, the word play in lyrics is perfectly complemented by the music put forth by AMERY.

-Fuzzable got a chance to talk to the artist about his musical influences, Blame and his plans for the future.
-Check it out below:
+Fuzzable got a chance to talk to AMERY about his musical influences, Blame and his plans for the future.
+Check out our exclusive interview with AMERY below: